 KubeEdge supports device management with the help of Kubernetes CRDs and a Device Mapper (explained below) corresponding to the device being used.
 We currently manage devices from the cloud and synchronize the device updates between edge nodes and cloud, with the help of device controller and device twin modules.

 Device Management features are updated from v1alpha1 to v1alpha2 in release v1.4.
-It is not compatible for v1alpha1 and v1alpha2.
+It is not compatible with v1alpha1 and v1alpha2.
 Details can be found device-management-enhance

 device model describes the device properties such as ‘temperature’ or ‘pressure’.
 A device model is like a reusable template using which many devices can be created and managed.

-Details on device model definition can be found here.
+Details on the device model definition can be found here.

 Device Model Sample